aleph2c/miros/doc/recipes.rst

 1. React to events and run your application code.
 2. Describe their parent state.
-3. Describe how they should transition to non-parent states.
+3. Describe how they should transition to other states for specific events.

 There are different ways to create states with miros: